darkclif/LearnWords/README.md

 py learn.py
 - Interactive mode when you choose file from 'pkg' folder

-py learn.py path/to/file.txt
+py learn.py path/to/any/file.txt
 - Learn specific file
 ```

 ### Add
-To add file with new words you should create TXT file with format:
+To add file with new words you should create TXT file formatted as below.
+Files placed inside ```pkg``` folder will be visible inside interactive mode.

 ```
 word1_en;word1_it;0.0